Direct-field acoustic testing: Process

-The process requires the transport to and assembly of a speaker circle around the test article.
+The process requires the transport to and assembly of a loudspeaker circle around the test article.
 The size of the circle is dependent on the size of the test article.
 Generally, a circle 12 ft in diameter larger and 4 ft taller than the test article is required.
 The arrangement should avoid symmetry to reduce the potential for adverse coupling of plane waves.
 The test article can be mounted on a platform or suspended.
 Multiple microphones, eight to sixteen, should be used for control with either the SISO or MIMO methods.
 The microphones should be placed randomly around the test article.
 The distance from the surface of the drivers to the surface of the control microphones should be 1.0–1.5 m.
 The distance from the control microphones to the surface of the test article should be 0.5–0.75 m.
 The height of the control microphones should be centered at mid-height of the test item and randomly varied up and down by about one-eighth of the test item height.
-The orientation of the free-field microphones in a DFAT test arrangement is not critical.
+The orientation of the free-field microphones in a DFAN arrangement is not critical.
 However, reflections from the test article can be minimized with the microphone oriented toward the sound source with a 0 degree incidence.
 Most modern day, quality measurement, free-field microphones are factory adjusted to compensate for incident angle.
 This phenomenon is most pronounced at high frequencies, above 10 kHz for a 1/4" microphone, and is inversely proportional to microphone diaphragm diameter.

-The speakers are driven by a series of audio amplifiers that are usually powered by a portable diesel generator.
+The loudspeakers are driven by a series of audio amplifiers that are usually powered by a portable diesel generator.
 The system is safely and accurately controlled by a closed-loop feedback control system that can be used to limit and/or abort if an over-test condition is detected.

 A pretest is usually performed using a simulator to confirm the specified overall sound pressure level and spectrum can be achieved.
 The pre-test is also used to verify any special control features such as; abort tolerances, response limits, field shaping and emergency shut-down procedures.
 The microphone responses should then be examined to evaluate the resulting field for uniformity, coherence and if available, structural response.
-Then the simulator is replaced with the actual test item in the speaker circle and the test process is repeated.
+Then the simulator is replaced with the actual test item in the loudspeaker circle and the test process is repeated.

 The entire operation is usually completed in four days, and only requires the test article for one of those days.
 All equipment is brought to the test article, assembled, pretested and performance-checked before testing the flight article.
 The flight article is generally required for only one day of testing depending on the complexity of the test plan.
 On completion of the flight test, the article is removed and all equipment is disassembled and transported from the site.